aws-samples/container-patterns/pattern/ecs-fargate-apigateway-cloudmap-cdk/index.md

 #### Next Steps

-As this sample comes with a L3 construct `ApiGatewayLoadBalancedFargateService`, you can modify the typescript under `files/src` to create your own CDK application and instanciate this contruct with custom properties.
-For example, if you create your sample app and save as `sample.ts`, run this command in files to deploy your CDK app in `sample.ts`:
+As this sample comes with a L3 construct `ApiGatewayLoadBalancedFargateService`, you can modify the typescript under `files/src` to create your own CDK application using the provided contruct with custom properties.
+For example, if you create your sample app and save as `sample.ts`, run this command in `files` to deploy your CDK app in `sample.ts`:

 ```sh
 npx cdk -a 'npx ts-node --prefer-ts-exts src/sample.ts' diff